-Place the cooker in its intended position taking care not to twist it within the gap between the kitchen units as damage may occur to the cooker or the units.
+Place the cooker in its intended position, taking care not to twist it within the gap between the kitchen units as damage may occur to the cooker or the units.

 The front feet and rear rollers can be adjusted to level the cooker.

-To adjust the height of the rear of the cooker use a 13 mm spanner or socket wrench to turn the adjusting nuts at the front bottom corners of the cooker.

-To set the front, turn the feet bases to raise or lower.
+To adjust the height of the rear of the cooker turn the adjusting nuts at the front bottom corners of the cooker.
+To set the front feet turn the bases to raise or lower.